 Your bees will be rearing new brood around the winter solstice.
 Feeding them protein patties now (especially if they are light on stored pollen) will give the bees the essential nutrients they will need to raise bees when pollen foraging is not an option.

 Consider adding a mouse guard to your hive entrance.
 Mice that make homes in our hives over the winter can do serious damage to your precious drawn frames.

 Ensure your bees have proper ventilation within the hive.
-Vivaldi-style inner greatly reduce moisture buildup by allowing moist air to escape through the vent holes.
-The added height also allows for the placement of a top feeder, or space to emergency feed your bees in winter.
+Vivaldi-style inner covers greatly reduce moisture buildup by allowing moist air to escape through the vent holes.
+The added height also allows for the placement of a top feeder, or space to feed your bees emergency feed in winter.